 INFO 0590.00 Practicum is a required, non-credit course for all MLIS students.
 In combination with required MLIS course work, the placement in an information setting is an essential element of the school's curriculum, and is a key element in the professional training for information management students.

 - A 100-hour placement (Practicum): typically unpaid, usually occurring in April, working under the supervision of an experienced Information Management (IM) professional

 - An extended (500+ hours) IM work placement (pre-admission placement; pre-graduation employment)

-The Practicum placement experience enables the student to test and evaluate theories discussed in class, to gain experience in an information setting, to refine specific areas of interest, and to explore areas of particular interest for course specialization and future employment.
+The placement experience enables the student to test and evaluate theories discussed in class, to gain experience in a real-life information setting, to refine specific areas of interest, and to reflect on their developing competencies in the context of the MLIS Competencies.
+This may well lead to the exploration of areas of particular interest for course specialization and future employment.

 Academic: The student will apply theory learned in the classroom to his/her experiences in the field.

 Professional: The student will use Practicum placement experiences to refine his/her Information Management goals, and to gain further practical skills and knowledge.